KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.3 =
+* Bug Fix: Hovering over the Tweet date now correctly shows the time adjusted for timezone. (thanks dr4g0nus)
+* Bug Fix: Fixed br tags damaging the Shortcode output and breaking the layout/styling.
+Used a CSS trick to disable any br tags inside the plugin Shortcode.

 = 1.4.2 =
 * Bug Fix: Improved Slider theme compatibility by identifying it using the widget ID as a class.
 Involved a change to the slider view file.